How do I fill out an immigration application?

 If you are applying on paper:

-- Answer every question, even if it does not apply to your situation.
-If an answer or the whole application is considered incomplete by CIC, the application may be returned or refused.
+- Answer every question, even if it does not apply to you.
+If any answer, or the application, is incomplete, we may return or refuse it.

 - If your answer to a question will not fit in the space on a printed form, write your full answer on a separate sheet of paper.
-When doing so, you must note (on the paper) the exact form you are using and the letter or number of the question you are answering.
+Note on the paper the exact form you are using and the letter or number of the question you are answering.

-- If you would like to provide more information, such as details of your circumstances, please provide it on a separate sheet of paper.
+- If you want to give us more information, such as details of your case, provide it on a separate sheet of paper.

 If you are applying online:

 - Answer every question on the application form.
-If an answer, or the whole application, is considered incomplete by CIC, the application may be refused.
+If an answer, or the application, is incomplete, we may refuse it.

-- If you want to provide more information about your situation, write your explanation on a separate sheet of paper and upload it into the “Optional documents” section of your document checklist in MyCIC, by selecting “add letter of explanation.”
+- If you want to give us more information about your case, type your explanation into a new document and save it.
+Go to the “Optional documents” section of your document checklist in your account, choose “add letter of explanation,” and upload it.

 Answers others found useful

 - If you return my application, will I get a refund?